skellis46/slipbox/technological determinism.md

 The _problem_ is seen everywhere.
 In dance, technological determinism can be seen as a problem or a possibility.
 Cooper Albright has written of "how the ubiquity of screens in contemporary dance affects how we watch movement"[@cooperalbright-2012-tensions p.21], and Ellis has described how the hyper-presence of movement on screens has increased screendance literacy[@ellis-2018-faces]

 Again, this is a cliche.
 We are changed.
 But how is the question, and do we want this?
-Or perhaps it's the invisible things (as Postman says) that are the key?
+Or perhaps it's the invisible things (as Postman says) that are the key? [[Postman - Technopoly]]

 ---